 What is King’s Day?
 Koningsdag in Dutch is a national holiday in the Netherlands celebrating the reigning monarch’s birthday.
 On the 27th of April, the entire country celebrates King Willem-Alexander.
 This tradition started with Queen Beatrix in the 19th century when she decided to keep the celebration of her mother’s birthday which was April 30, 1909.
 Whenever a new monarch is appointed, the date changes accordingly.
 On King’s Day, most people have a day off work and honor the monarch with a number of traditions.

 Royals tour the country

 Following the tradition started by his mother in 1981, King Willem-Alexander and the members of the royal family visit one or two cities.
 Each year one city is chosen to host the official celebration.
 There are parades, live performances, musical acts, and all types of exciting events as entertainment.
 As King’s Day comes to a close the royal family heads back to the palace in the Hague and waves to the crowd from their balcony.

-You may notice that people are dressed in orange and while it’s true that orange is the national color, this stems from the royal family’s name, the House of Orange-Nassau.
+Why do the Dutch like orange?
+On King’s Day, you will notice that everyone is dressed in this bright color.
+While orange is the national color, this stems from the royal family’s name, the House of Orange-Nassau.
 Orange in Dutch also refers to the color of Willem-Orange, who was the original founder of the Netherlands.
 On Kings Day it doesn’t matter if it’s an orange dress, shirt, face, or dyed hair – the point is that you must showcase something orange.
 Even the food changes color.And in recent years the orange-colored beer has made an entrance, similar to the green variant seen on St. Patrick’s Day.